AnhadSawhney/TiBasicMath/README.md

 *NOTE: NEGATIVE NUMBERS IN ALL USER INPUT ARE ENTERED USING THE NEGATIVE NUMBER SIGN POSITIONED AT THE BOTTOM RIGHT OF THE KEYPAD.*
 *READ THE ENTIRE README SO YOU ARE FAMILIAR WITH THE CAPABILITIES AND LIMITATIONS OF THESE PROGRAMS AND CAN USE THEM EFFECTIVELY.*
+*IT IS HIGHLY RECCOMENDED TO UPDATE THE DEVICE OS BEFORE USING THESE PROGRAMS*

 # Installation and Memory Management